 Rising New York Road Runners

-Will the program still be free?
+Is the program still free?

 Helping young people grow into strong, confident runners is a central part of NYRR’s mission.
-As demand for our many youth offerings has continued to rise, it became time to up our game and launch a single, comprehensive program that could reach more kids more effectively.
+As demand for our many youth offerings continued to rise, it was time to up our game and launch a single, comprehensive program that could reach more kids more effectively.
 Based on new advances in physical literacy research and long-term athlete development (LTAD), Rising New York Road Runners introduces an updated, research-based curriculum, customizable digital tools and resources, fee-free registration for events in the New York City area, and a new logo and design for program materials.
 Our new digital tools make it easier for schools nationwide to implement the free Rising New York Road Runners program and tailor it to their needs.

 Can the program be used in Adaptive Physical Education (APE) classes?